The Best Tennessee Auto Insurance Company

 Tennessee Auto Insurance Reviews

 State Farm has an easy-to-use quote tool that, after answering questions about the policy’s drivers and cars, offers three options, from a basic policy without comprehensive and collision to a premium version that gave us increased bodily injury ($100/300k) and property damage ($100k) coverage.
 The middle option, though, with 50/100/50 and $500 deductible on comprehensive and collision, was what we were looking for, and it comes in at $408 for six months, which includes $63 of discounts.
-That makes it the most expensive premium of the five companies we evaluated.
+That makes it the most expensive premium of the four companies we evaluated.

 One of those discounts is called “Drive Safe and Save,” and it’s worth exploring.
 You save five percent just by signing up.
 Then, the company uses your OnStar capability or, if you don’t have it, a small beacon device, to determine in real time how safe your driving is — the more you stick to speed limits and drive safely, the higher your discount is, up to a whopping 45 percent.
 That could bring your premium down to a far more reasonable rate than the one we got.